Premier League Top Five Race: Standings and Next Four Games After Matchweek 34

 33

-Here's a look at the next four fixtures for the teams battling for top five in the Premier League after Matchweek 34.
+Here's a look at the final four fixtures for the teams battling for top five in the Premier League after Matchweek 34.

 JOIN SI SOCCER'S CHELSEA WHATSAPP COMMUNITY - GET ALL THE LATEST NEWS AND ANALYSIS STRAIGHT TO YOUR PHONE